 - As with any supplement, overdoses are possible and can make your dog very sick.

 Just like with humans, probiotic supplements for dogs are used to aid digestive health and regularity.
-Probiotics help to regulate the good bacteria in the digestive system that help to break down food so that nutrients can be better extracted.
+Probiotic nutritional supplements help to regulate the good bacteria in the digestive system that help to break down dog food so that nutrients can be better extracted.
 They can also inhibit the growth of harmful bacteria that can make both humans and dogs sick, like E. coli.

 - Aids in digestion